dolthub/go-mysql-server/README.md

 ### Memory joins

-- `EXPERIMENTAL_IN_MEMORY_JOIN`: if this environment variable is set it will perform all joins in memory.
+- `INMEMORY_JOINS`: if this environment variable is set it will perform all joins in memory.
 Default is off.
 - `inmemory_joins`: if this session variable is set it will perform all joins in memory.
 Default is off.
-This has precedence over `EXPERIMENTAL_IN_MEMORY_JOIN`.
+This has precedence over `INMEMORY_JOINS`.

 ### Maximum inner join memory